 Have abandoned at least one web form

-Healthcare mobile form abandonment rate
+Healthcare mobile form abandonment

 Abandon forms with usability issues